percona/portal-doc/docs/advisors/checks/mysql_performance_temp_ondisk_table_high.md

 ## Resolution
-Perform a query review to analyze what queries are causing the temporary tables.
-Query review will help identify poorly written queries, table design issues or missing indexes and help optimize the queries causing temp disk tables.
+Perform a query review to identify which queries are causing the temporary tables.
+Query review will help identify poorly written queries, table design issues or missing indexes, and will help optimize any queries that cause temporary disk tables.
 Review tmp_table_size and max_heap_table_size only when the query review isn’t yielding results and it is absolutely necessary to raise in memory temporary table types.

 ## Need more support from Percona?